norrisng/CainiaoCorrect/README.md

 # CainiaoCorrect #

 CainiaoCorrect is a simple program that can retrieve the RequestFileContent for a particular shipment ID from multiple DHL eCommerce AP Portal Order/Tracking reports.
-It even removes the HTTP header and performs basic error correction, allowing for immediate copy-and-pasting elsewhere for further editing.
+It even removes the HTTP header and performs basic error correction, allowing for immediate copy-and-pasting elsewhere for further editing if needed.

 It also checks if all shipment IDs that were successfully retrieved were submitted to DHLeC.
 This can be useful as a "final check".